GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 2. After fetching data from Kaggle, also in mageai/kaggle_data_loader.py, the following data quality checks are run:
     - Data Types and Non-Null Count
         - For this one, the DataFrame.info() function is used
-            -  Here we can observe that some collumns have Null values which may impact the analysis further
+            -  Here we can observe that some columns have Null values which may impact the analysis further
             - The Medal column is expected to have null values
             - The columns Age, Height, and Weight - Athlete attributes, are not expected to have null values and they are null for some observations.
     - Missing Values
        - DataFrame.isnull().sum() Functions are used to confirm the previous null observations.
-Again, we detect that for some cases the Age, Height and Weight are null in the dataset
+Again, we detect that for some cases the Age, Height, and Weight are null in the dataset
     - Duplicate rows check
-        - DataFrame.duplicated() is used to identify the duplication fo rows
+        - DataFrame.duplicated() is used to identify the duplication of rows
         - 1385 duplicated rows are found, from a total of 271115

-    For all the above the data quality checks, the required transformation steps to mitigate the observed problems are done in the transformation before loading, more specifically in the mageai/postgresql_data_loader.py script
+    For all the above data quality checks, the required transformation steps to mitigate the observed problems are done in the transformation before loading, more specifically in the mageai/postgresql_data_loader.py script

 3. The data is loaded to the object storage layer (MinIO) and stored as parquet.
 This is a common pattern for the raw layers of Data Lakes.
 No other transformations are happening at this stage.
-This is done on purpose so the objects stored in MinIO are a reflection of exactly watch was fetched from Kaggle.
+This is done on purpose so the objects stored in MinIO are a reflection of exactly what was fetched from Kaggle.
 This code is available at mageai/minio_data_exporter.py

     <div style="text-align: center;">